Marketing CV Top Tips and Examples

 Hobbies and interests

 Depending on the role you’re going for, it might be appropriate to include some key hobbies and interests.
 Especially if they’re related to the role.
 For example, are you a skilled photographer or do you spend your free time sketching portraits?
 These hobbies could demonstrate your creative flair.
+We’ve got an article all about it here if you’re struggling to decide whether to include them or not.

 You can include a list of relevant certificates in a separate section if they’ve not already been mentioned.
 Remember if the certification is job critical, you should highlight it at the top of your CV by your name or in your profile section.